Sooke Region Elders Complex

 The Sooke Region is a beautiful place.
 However, we still need to work together to ensure that as we age, we have access to relevant services and resources, we are able to join activities that are fulfilling, and we have housing that is affordable.
 These are all essential to healthy aging in place.

-The Sooke Region Communities Health Network (SRCHN), in collaboration with the Seniors Drop-In Society, have partnered to provide the Sooke Region with an Elders’ Complex.
-The Elders’ Centre will affordable housing units designed for elders’ requirements and an activity centre.
+SRCHN, in collaboration with the Seniors Drop-In Center Society, have partnered to provide the Sooke Region with an Elders’ Complex.
+The Complex with affordable housing units designed for elders’ requirements and a Gathering Place, activity centre, will facilitate opportunities for seniors and also service youth programs.

-We need not limit ourselves to BINGO, bridge, and tea, but be open to all sorts of opportunities such as social events, hot meals, fitness sessions and educational classes for people aged 55 and over, with possibilities for intergenerational get-togethers.
-The activity centre will be open for drop-ins, meaning you can just stop by because you want to see a friendly face.
-The spaces will be multi-functional and may be used for smaller gatherings or larger events.
+The spaces in the Gathering Place will be multi-functional and may be used for smaller gatherings or larger events.
 In fact, you may come with suggestions as to what type of programming you would like to see while we are in the project and design planning stage, right through the construction phase.
 This unique project will provide a valuable hub of resources and support to not only the residents of the complex, but to the larger community.
 Even if you do not consider yourself a “senior” in your sixties, seventies, eighties, nineties or older, you will certainly find rewarding friendships, connections, support and fun at the new Elders’ Complex.

 This project is intended to fill two important gaps in Sooke: affordable units for seniors and a community space where seniors can gather, socialize, and get access to services.
 The space will also incorporate a youth/intergenerational component and will be rentable to the larger community for events.